May 25, 2016

 Steps to Letting Go of Guilt and Shame

-Take ownership for your part in the situation.
+Take ownership of your part in the situation.

 Manage your expectations of yourself.